FST Format #

 @RECOG_EVENT_STOP\|.*[Ss]tation.*@ <eps>

-Note that it is a full match, not a partial match.
-Regular expressions that only catch part of it will not match.
-Write the regular expression so that the entire message matches.
+Note that matching is full-match, not substring match.
+A regex that only matches part of the message will not match; write the regex so the entire message matches.

 # Bad example